-Couples going through separation and divorce have over the years confessed to me that they have snooped on their partner.
+It is not an uncommon occurrence for couples going through separation and divorce to admit they have snooped on their partner.

-They have told me that they have followed their partner around or eavesdropped on their conversations.
-In extreme cases, they have hired private investigators to spy on their partners.
+Some admit to have followed their partner around or eavesdropped on their conversations.
+In extreme cases, they have even hired private investigators to spy on their partners.

 The survey found the top five ways couples snoop on each other were:

 - Checking text messages

 Social media is increasingly becoming an issue as relationships breakdown.